Should the Anglican Church reconsider its demolition of the Christ Church Cathedral?

-A proposal to restore the Christ Church Cathedral would be the cheapest option for saving the building, Restore Christ Church Cathedral spokesman Mark Belton says.
+A proposal to restore the cathedral would be the cheapest option for saving the building, Restore Christ Church Cathedral spokesman Mark Belton said.

 "Cost is not mentioned in the report but there have been some statements going around that the cost wouldn't be much off $100 million.
 There have also been indications from engineers that it could be much less that that," he said.

 "It is the least costly option for restoration.
-Obviously to take it down and built it all up again is going to cost more than keeping bits of it there.
+Obviously, to take it down and build it all up again is going to cost more than keeping bits of it there.
 Important parts like the roof aren't even badly damaged."

-Belton was in full support of the "excellent" proposal from a panel of leading engineers, whose plan involved replicating an underground mine.
+Belton supported the "excellent" proposal from a panel of leading engineers whose plan involved replicating an underground mine.

-"It proves definitely that the cathedral can be saved and it meets all safety requirements," Belton said.
+"It proves definitely that the cathedral can be saved and it meets all safety requirements," he said.